analogjs/analog/apps/docs-app/docs/features/routing/metadata.md

 ## Redirect Routes

-Routes can be defined for only the purpose of redirecting to another route.
+Routes can be defined for the sole purpose of redirecting to another route.

-The example below is a redirect to the `/home` route from `/` route.

-Define the `redirectTo` and `pathMatch` inside the route file:
+To create a redirect route, add the `redirectTo` and `pathMatch` properties to the `routeMeta` object inside the route file:

 ```ts
 // src/app/pages/index.page.ts